MiKTeX/miktex-testing/README.md

     cmake -G "NMake Makefiles" PATH-TO-MIKTEX-TEST-SOURCE-DIR

-It is assumed that MiKTeX executables can be found via the environment variable `PATH`.
+It is assumed that MiKTeX executables can be found on your system.
 If this is not the case, you have to set the variable `MIKTEX_BINARY_DIR` as follows:

     cmake -DMIKTEX_BINARY_DIR=PATH-TO-MIKTEX_BINARY-DIR PATH-TO-MIKTEX-TEST-SOURCE-DIR